MasterChef Italia: Season Three

 In February 2013 casting opened for the third edition.
 The race started 19 December 2013 and ended on 6 March 2014.
 The winner of the third edition was Francesco Federico Ferrero, a medical intern.
 Unlike the other two editions, the winner was announced live at the General Stores in Milan.
 The season will be broadcast again on Cielo, a DTV channel, in September 2014.

 Contestants

 Season Four

 In February 2014 casting opened for the fourth season scheduled for the second half of 2014 again on Sky Uno.
 Filming of these episodes will begin in June.
 MasterChef Italy started on 18 December 2014 and the winner was Stefano Callegaro.
 The winner's name was leaked by the media and published before the final episode of the season.

 Contestants

 Season Five

-In February 2015 casting opened for the fifth season started on December 18, 2015, on Sky Uno.
+In February 2015 casting opened for the fifth season started on 18 December 2015, on Sky Uno.
 By this season there was a new entry, Antonino Cannavacciuolo as a new judge.
-The Season Finale aired on March 3, 2016, and the winner was Erica Liverani.
+The Season Finale aired on 3 March 2016, and the winner was Erica Liverani.

 Contestants

 Season Six

 In February 2016 casting opened for the sixth season scheduled for the second half of 2016 on Sky Uno.
-The winner of this season was the youngest winner in MasterChef History, Valerio Braschi (18 years old).
+The winner of this season was the youngest winner in MasterChef Italia History, Valerio Braschi (18 years old).